Bernie Tormé: Gillan and Ozzy Osbourne

 Tormé accepted the invitation of former Deep Purple vocalist Ian Gillan in 1979 to join his band Gillan.
 Over the next four years, Gillan enjoyed three Top Ten UK albums (Mr. Universe, Glory Road, and Future Shock), in addition to extensive worldwide tours of Europe, Japan, and the United States.

 In 1981 Tormé left Gillan, citing frustration over a lack of money despite the success the band was seeing.
 He was replaced by guitarist Janick Gers.
 He played as a live session man for Atomic Rooster and was hired in March 1982 by Jet Records, to replace the recently deceased Randy Rhoads in Ozzy Osbourne's band.
-Tormé flew from England to Los Angeles with the promise that the job was his, even being paid an advance by Jet before leaving England.
-Although Osbourne had already settled on Robert Sarzo to replace Rhoads, he was forced to abide by the record company's decision and Tormé began rehearsing with the band.
-After only a handful of shows it became apparent that Tormé's bluesy style was not a good match for Osbourne's brand of heavy metal, and he elected to return to England to continue work on a solo album.
-He was quickly replaced by Brad Gillis and the tour continued.

 Later career

 Beginning in 1982, Tormé led his own band under various names and line-ups (including a version of Tormé with singer Phil Lewis, formerly of Girl and later with L.A.
 Guns).

 Tormé spent several years with the band Desperado with former Twisted Sister singer Dee Snider.
 Although the record saw limited release, Snider re-used a number of the songs for a subsequent project, Widowmaker (not to be confused with the 1970s English band of the same name).

 Tormé also played guitar on René Berg's solo album, The Leather, The Loneliness And Your Dark Eyes, released in 1992.

 In addition to the continued release of new Tormé recordings and re-issuance of his back catalogue titles, Tormé also became involved with the 'Silver' project, which also included former Michael Schenker Group vocalist Gary Barden.

 In 2006, Tormé announced the formation of Guy McCoy Tormé (aka "G.M.T"), with former Gillan bassist John McCoy and drummer Robin Guy.
 In 2007, Tormé contributed lead guitar and sitar parts to "Smile in Denial", track No. 4 of Yoni, a solo album from Wildhearts frontman Ginger.

 Bernie successfully released 4 albums via the Pledgemusic platform between 2014 and 2018, and his last album 'Shadowland', featuring drummer Mik Gaffney (The Last Resort) and Sy Morton on bass was released in November 2018, followed by the 'Final Fling' UK tour starting on 22 November.
 Unfortunately Pledgemusic did not honour their outstanding payments to Bernie Tormé on his last release.

 Tormé also ran his own record label, Retrowrek Records, and recording studios, Barnroom Studios in Kent.